Alcohol proof: History

 By the end of the 17th century, England had introduced tests based on specific gravity for defining proof.
 However, it was not until 1816 that a legal standard based on specific density was defined in England.
 100 proof was defined as a spirit with 12/13 the specific gravity of pure water at the same temperature.
 From the 19th century until 1 January 1980, the UK officially measured alcohol content by proof spirit, defined as spirit with a gravity of 12/13 that of water, or 923 kg/m3, and equivalent to 57.15% ABV.

 The value 57.15% is very close to the fraction 4/7 ≈ 0.5714.
-This led to the definition that 100-proof spirit has an ABV of 4/7.
+This led to the approximation that 100-proof spirit has an ABV of 4/7.
 From this, it follows that to convert the ABV expressed as a percentage to degrees proof, it is only necessary to multiply the ABV by 7/4.
 Thus pure 100% alcohol will have 100×(7/4) = 175 proof, and a spirit containing 40% ABV will have 40×(7/4) = 70 proof.

 The proof system in the United States was established around 1848 and was based on percent alcohol rather than specific gravity.
 Fifty percent alcohol by volume was defined as 100 proof.
-Note that this is different from 50% volume fraction (expressed as a percentage); the latter does not take into account change in volume on mixing, whereas the former does.
+This is different from 50% volume fraction (expressed as a percentage); the latter does not take into account change in volume on mixing, whereas the former does.
 To make 50% ABV from pure alcohol, one would take 50 parts of alcohol and dilute to 100 parts of solution with water, all the while mixing the solution.
 To make 50% alcohol by volume fraction, one would take 50 parts alcohol and 50 parts water, measured separately, and then mix them together.
 The resulting volume will not be 100 parts but between 96 and 97 parts, since the smaller water molecules can take up some of the space between the larger alcohol molecules (see volume change).

-The use of proof as a measure of alcohol content is now mostly historical.
+The use of proof as a measure of alcohol content is now mostly linguistic and historical.
 Today, liquor is sold in most locations with labels that state its percentage alcohol by volume.